Changissnz/selfinterest/README.md

 a great part of this being the potential, of a sentient being is typically not subjective by intrinsic analyses.
-The composition of works in Aristotelian logic rely on the axiom, so to dissect the relational arrangements of these words right down the axiom, without the external reference, would directly result in a downward fashion to the axiom, the constant.
+The composition of works in Aristotelian logic rely on the axiom, so to dissect the relational arrangements of these words, without the external reference, would directly result in a downward fashion to the axiom, the constant.
 There would be nothing else to question, only to take the work as a wholesome artificial axiom because it is essentially axiom.
 Similarly, Aristotelian logic places the word, outside of smallest difference to the axiom, in the way of an orientation